MNS26/Kithack-mod-setup-from-the-ground-up/README.md

 | |-Managed (symlink)
 |-example-mod
 ```

-if you open the `example-mod` folder in VSCode or Visual Studio it should be picked up automatically.
+If you open the `example-mod` folder in VSCode or Visual Studio it should be picked up automatically.
 In VSCode open a terminal (should be under run) and trype `dotnet build` it will build and put it in the mods folder
 In Visual Studio there should be a button at the top to build it too.

 ### 2. A "NEW" mod
 Since we export to the linked folders we can just copy, paste and edit this template as needed to make new ones.
 (YAY)